 - Share key information.
 Provide a template – like a life map activity – that provides prompts to respond to, and then invite each person to share with the team.
 Some great prompts focus on core values, what’s important to you, biggest learnings, and where you want to learn and grow.
 Leave it up to each person to decide what and how much they want to share

 Talk about trust, effective relationships, and authenticity as a team to build a common understanding and definitions about what great working relationships actually look like in your team on a daily basis.

 - Make a list together.
 What does authentic mean in your team?
 What does trust mean in your team?
 What does it NOT mean?
 What does it look like in action?

 - Develop operating norms.
 These serve to reinforce the culture of trust and authenticity the team wants to create.
-The conversation around those norms helps raise what’s important to people in terms of interactions, boundaries, what respect looks like, how to deal with conflict and how to support one another
+Team conversations around those norms help raise what’s important to people in terms of interactions, boundaries, what respect looks like, how to deal with conflict, and how to support one another.

 Last Thoughts: Deep Trust Leads to High Performance

 Both inside and outside of work, building trust starts with building relationships.
 Leaders who take the time to build relationships with their people are also the ones best positioned to create teams that are aligned on outcomes, motivated by a deep-trust culture, and dedicated to achieving peak performance.